Releasing -

 His backstory is unknown.

-But there is always one or two or many.
+However, there is always one, two, or many.

 I let it go.